Pythonberg1997/cometbft/docs/core/configuration.md

 # The number of concurrent chunk fetchers to run (default: 1).
 chunk_fetchers = "4"

+# The target height to sync (default: 0).
+# If not provided, the node will sync to the best snapshot.
+target_height = "0"

 #######################################################
 ###       Block Sync Configuration Options          ###
 #######################################################